-Table 3-1 Summary of PM2.5 Species
+Table 3-1Summary of PM2.5 Species

-PM2.5 Species Description Organic carbon (Combustion Carbon) Directly emitted, primarily from combustion sources (e.g. residential wood combustion).
+PM2.5 Species Description Organic carbon (Combustion Carbon) Directly emitted, primarily from combustion sources (e.g. residential wood combustion, mobile sources, stationary sources).
 Also, smaller amounts attached to geologic material and road dusts.
 May also be emitted directly by natural/biogenic sources.
 Elemental carbon Also called soot or black carbon; formed during incomplete combustion of fuels (e.g. diesel engines).
 Geologic material (Dust) Road dust and soil dust that are entrained in the air from activity, such as soil disturbance or airflow from traffic.
 Trace metals Identified as components from soil emissions or found in other particulates having been emitted in connection with combustion from engine wear, brake wear, and similar processes.
 Can also be emitted from fireworks.
 Secondary organic aerosol Secondary particulates formed from photochemical reactions of organic carbon.
 Ammonium nitrate Reaction of ammonia and nitric acid, where the nitric acid is formed from nitrogen oxide emissions, creating nitric acid in photochemical processes or nighttime reactions with ozone.
-Ammonium sulfate Reaction of ammonia and sulfuric acid, where the sulfu Combined water A water molecule attached to one of the above molecules.
+Ammonium sulfate Reaction of ammonia and sulfuric acid, where the sulfuric acid is formed primarily from sulfur oxide emissions in photochemical processes, with smaller amounts forming from direct emissions of sulfur.
+Combined water A water molecule attached to one of the above molecules.
 Combined water is not included when measuring mass of PM2.5 for regulatory purposes, and is therefore excluded from the following charts.